Secure Anonymous Conferencing in Quantum Networks: Discussion

 We designed efficient and noise-robust protocols exploiting the multipartite entanglement of GHZ states, proved their security according to our security definition, and benchmarked their performance with counterpart protocols exclusively relying on the bipartite entanglement of Bell pairs.

 Our security proofs rely on the assumption that the $n$ parties either hold a short-lived quantum memory or have no quantum memory at all (bounded storage model \cite{bounded_storage}).
 The eavesdropper, instead, holds a perfect quantum memory and can perform coherent attacks as in standard QKD.
 While the bounded storage assumption is crucial for the security of ACKA and fully-ACKA, it is irrelevant for the bACKA and bifully-ACKA protocols, which would still remain secure even if this assumption is dropped.
 Potentially, there might exist protocols based on multipartite entanglement that are secure without the bounded storage assumption for the $n$ parties, and at the same time retain the valuable properties of efficiency, noise-robustness (untrusted source) and anonymity featured by our ACKA and fully-ACKA protocols.
-However, we think that there could be a fundamental reason forbidding the existence of such protocols, which is yet to be explored.
+However, we think that there could be a fundamental reason forbidding the existence of such protocols.
+A hint in this direction comes from the impossibility of quantum bit commitment \cite{Broadbent2016}.
+Indeed, our ACKA and fully-ACKA protocols essentially require each non-participant to commit to a bit for each distributed state, where the bit is their $X$ measurement outcome, and to reveal the bit when the state distribution is over.
+Thus, quantum bit commitment can be viewed as a resource in our protocols, which, however, can only be implemented when other assumptions (e.g. bounded storage) are made.

 From the plots of Fig.~\ref{fig:finite-key}, we observe that the protocols based on GHZ states (ACKA and fully-ACKA) outperform the protocols exclusively based on Bell pairs (bACKA and bifully-ACKA) for an experimentally feasible \cite{CKAexperiment} number of network uses, starting from values as low as $L_{\mathrm{tot}}=10^5$.
 However, increasing the distance between the parties and the source of entanglement is more detrimental for the protocols based on GHZ states (bottom plots), due to the higher probability of losing at least a photon in a GHZ state compared to a Bell state.
 This effect can be partially mitigated if the preparation quality of the entangled states is improved (dotted lines in Fig.~\ref{fig:finite-key}).
 Indeed, reducing the gate failure probability from $2\%$ to $1\%$ significantly impacts the rates of the protocols based on GHZ states, while leaving the rates of the Bell-state protocols almost unchanged --hence in Fig.~\ref{fig:finite-key} we only reported the $f_G=2\%$ case for the protocols based on Bell pairs.